 The main dependent measures were two manipulation checks for moral belief (“violated a personal value”) and public exposure (“judged by others”) respectively as well as three explicit measures of emotions of focus (“shame” and “guilt”).
 Following Smith et al. (2002), we also included the measures for shame-related reactions and guilt related measures (see Table 3 for the categorization and specific items).

-Upon completion, participants answered a number of funneling questions about the purpose of the study as well as whether they had participated in similar studies before.
+Upon completion, participants answered a number of funnelling questions about the purpose of the study as well as whether they had participated in similar studies before.
 Then, they answered demographic questions about age, country of origin, country of residence, social class, and English proficiency regarding the experiment materials (see Table 8 in supplementary materials).
 Finally, participants were debriefed about the detailed purpose of the study and compensated for their participation.

 Table 3